Frank Heller

 Frank Heller was the pen name of the Swedish writer Gunnar Serner (20 July 1886 - 14 October 1947), (aged 61).
-He wrote a string of light books about shady business transactions in an international milieu.
+He wrote novels and short adventure stories in the genres crime fiction and science fiction.
+His most well-known tales involve shady business transactions in an international milieu.
 His best known works concerned the recurring character Philip Collin, who was simultaneously a detective and a thief.
-He was uncle to the actor Håkan Serner.